Jefferson Park

 |

-This ridge section of the hike is 2.7 miles long and you continue to climb another 500 feet in elevation.
 The trail here is very narrow and the hillside is a bit crumbly from the fire damage, so be careful when passing people on the trail.
-After the 2.7 miles along the ridge, you will need to cross Whitewater Creek.
+In the summer you will see blooming penstemon and some beargrass, which both thrive after wildfire.
+This section of the hike is super scenic and it is difficult not to take tons of pictures!
+After 2.2 miles, you will need to cross Whitewater Creek.
 Before the fire there used to be a bridge across the creek, now you will need to rock hop, which can prove challenging early in the season when there is significant snowmelt, but the crossing should be no problem by the end of July.
 Shortly after crossing Whitewater Creek, you will come to a junction with the Pacific Crest Trail.

 |

-Continue up the PCT another 0.25 miles and come to where another trail splits off to the left.
+Continue north up the PCT another 0.25 miles and come to where another trail splits off to the left.
 This is where you can get to the north side of Scout and Bays Lakes and this is where you will find the 10 best campsites because you have views of the lakes and Mount Jefferson.
-There is also the much smaller Rock Lake, which has one campsite and Park Lake which has two campsites.
+There is also the much smaller Rock Lake, which has one campsite and Park Lake which has two campsites and are a bit more secluded/away from the crowds at Scout and Bays Lakes.
 Scout Lake has a maximum depth of 31 feet and within its blue-green waters you can find brook trout, and Bays Lake is 20 feet deep and has a really cool peninsula in the middle.
 In these turquoise waters you will also find good size brook trout.
 All of the lakes here have rocky shorelines, which makes for easy casting if you’re fishing and very easy access for swimming during the hot summer months.

 Scout Lake was named by Boy Scout Troop #20 out of Albany in August 1931.
 They spent multiple days camped by the lake and before they left, they marked 'Scout Lake' with a pencil onto a wooden pointer along the Skyline Trail (which is now known as the Pacific Crest Trail).
 On a trip a few years later, they found that the words they had written in pencil were no longer readable, so Scout Lake was carved into the wooden marker.
 From Scout Lake it is another mile north on the PCT to Russell Lake.